-An experienced moderator and facilitator, David believes that most organizations – large and small, public and private — have the potential to develop and enhance their convening abilities.
+An experienced moderator, facilitator and mentor, David believes that most organizations – large and small, public and private — have the potential to develop and enhance their convening abilities.
 Further, he believes that the skills associated with convening, which are often underestimated in their importance, are now becoming essential competencies for leaders.

 When partnerships and collaboration are increasingly required in order to move initiatives forward, the ability to effectively bring together diverse stakeholders, with a purpose, can make a significant difference to a project’s success.
 This is especially true in an age that necessarily includes on-line convening, employing various technology platforms.

 David has provided training in the form of workshops, seminars and lectures on the art and science of convening.
 His book on this subject serves as an indispensable guide for organizations aiming to develop their own convening capacities.

 Successful organizations are defined by well-articulated strategies.
 Whether it be an organization-wide strategic plan or a blueprint for a specific project or new initiative, strategies provide a framework to respond to dynamic circumstances.

 David has developed a number of successful strategic plans through workshops, consultations and environmental scans.
 He believes that effective strategies are adaptive and most often the result of systems thinking and a clear evaluation of impact.